Tag Archives: science

 “You’ve felt it your entire life, that there’s something wrong with the world.
 You don’t know what it is, but it’s there, like a splinter in your mind, driving you mad.” – Morpheus (from The Matrix).

-Matt’s treatment of the ‘Leibniz–Newton calculus controversy’ was enlightening and helpful.
-I also enjoyed understanding the roots of our current science can be traced all the way back to Aristotle and why Plato would have been the better choice.
+Matt’s treatment of the ‘Leibniz–Newton calculus controversy’ was enlightening and helpful: As a young math student, I often wondered why Newton got all the credit.
+I also enjoyed understanding the roots of our current science can be traced back to Aristotle and why Plato would have been the better choice.

-Matt exposes the anthropogenic climate change fiction brilliantly and concisely in Chapter 8.
+Matt also exposes the anthropogenic climate change fiction brilliantly and concisely in Chapter 8.

 Sit back and enjoy as Matt exposes the reader to a deeper understanding of our history, art, science, philosophy and geopolitics; and how they have worked together to create today’s World of Chaos. -db